marad/marad.github.io/programs.md

 </a>
 Download: [Color Palette][color-palette]

 This programs only purpose is to hold informations about colors.
-It might be useful to create customised color palette to use across your system.
+It might be useful to create customized color palette to use across your system.
 I personally used it with my Sprite Editor which is listed above.

 [easyuo]: http://www.easyuo.com/
 [planner8lo]: http://www.mediafire.com/?5p1au4k9jmr